dgraph-io/dgraph/CONTRIBUTING.md

  **IMPORTANT:** All containers should be labeled with `cluster: test` so they may be correctly restarted and cleaned up by the test script.

+If you would like to start the test cluster, then manually run tests with `go test`, then you can use the `contrib/test-cluster.sh` script to start a testing cluster

 #### Badger
 Run `go test` in the root folder.